 DIFFERENCE BETWEEN ALPHA AND BETA HYDROXY ACIDS

-If a cosmetic product is formulated with both types of these acids, it will deliver a deeper exfoliation full of benefits for the skin.
+If a cosmetic product is formulated with both types of these acids, it will provide a deeper exfoliation full of benefits for the skin.
 Always remember to follow the instructions for correct product application!